Pioneering a New Delivery Model for Social Enterprise Development

 As this is s developmental programme it has been designed on the basis of full attendance.
 If participants have any difficulties they should contact Steve Pollard at the University in the first instance.
 Where there is reasonable grounds for absence, each case will be assessed on its own merit.
 Participants will be expected to catch up with the materials and complete all assignments.

-If individuals decide to drop out there may be a requirement to return the value of Fellowship or make a suitable contribution.
+If individuals decide to drop out there may be a requirement to return the value of the bursary or make a suitable contribution.
 Again each case will be assessed on its merit.
 (TBA)

 Are you interested in social innovation?
 Could a social enterprise development programme be for you?